 Health certificates add to the credibility of Indian products in the global market.
 The certification acts as an assurance of the quality and suitability of the exported item.
-The EIC is globally recognized as India’s official certifier, and an EHC from it or an EIA increases the acceptability of the certified product.
+The Export Inspection Council EIC is globally recognized as India’s official certifier, and an EHC from it or an EIA increases the acceptability of the certified product.

-The EIC offers services such as the installation of quality assurance systems in export units, consignment-wise inspection, and installation of a food safety management system when it comes to food processing.
+The EIC offers health certificate services such as the installation of quality assurance systems in export units, consignment-wise inspection, and installation of a food safety management system when it comes to food processing.

 An EHC is more often a compulsory requirement, like in the case of export of fish products.
 The health certificate for export of food products designed by the EIC and issued by the EIAs is globally recognized for the certification of such exports.

 The EHC enables exporters to prove that their products meet the international regulations demanded by the importing country.
 An EHC issued by EIA officials is as per the required timeline and specifications.
-E-health certifications provided by the EIC are available in 25 major global languages, which enables exporters to venture into non-English-speaking countries successfully.
+E-health certificate is provided by the EIC are available in 25 major global languages, which enables exporters to venture into non-English-speaking countries successfully.